nimblehq/infrastructure-templates/CONTRIBUTING.md

 npm run publish
 ```

+> [!IMPORTANT]\
-**Note:** NPM credentials are required to publish the project.
+> NPM credentials are required to publish the project.
 Ensure that the version in `package.json` is updated.